GiorgioMB/UniversityProjects/BSDSA/Electrical Circuit Recognition/README.md

-# Electrical Circuit Recognition Project - BSDSA
+# Electrical Circuit Recognition Project

 ## Overview
 This repository hosts the project I led, focusing on the recognition of electrical circuits.
 The project involves the use of a Regional Convolutional Neural Network (R-CNN), specifically a Faster R-CNN with a ResNet50 backbone, optimized for the classification and localization of electrical components in circuit images.